lennygir/polito-se2-23-02-thesis/__tests__/index.md

 3. Change the date within the "current date" field
 4. Go back to the theses page
    - Verify that the date displayed in the top right corner is the one you just entered

+### [5] Application/Notification - accept or reject an application

+In this test we will check if the well application is accepted or rejected when a professor clicks on the corresponding button.

+1. Login as a professor
+2. Click on the "Applications" button
+3. Press any applicatio with the status "pending"
+4. Click reject
+   - Verify that the application is rejected and that you received a confirmation message
+5. Login as a student
+6. Click on the "Notifications" button
+   - Verify that there is a new notification in the list
+   - Verify that an email has been sent to the student

+### [6] Application - browse application decisions

+In this test we will check if the student can see the decision of the professor.

+1. Login as a student
+2. Click on the "Theses" button
+3. Select a proposal
+5. Click on the "Send application" button
+6. Click on the "Submit" button
+7. Click the "application" button
+   - Verify that there is a new application with the status "pending"
+8. Login as a professor that created the proposal
+9. Click on the "Applications" button
+10. Press the application
+11. Click accept
+12. Login as the same student
+13. Click the "application" button
+   - Verify that the status of the application is "accepted"

+### [7] Proposal - update a proposal

+In this test we will check if the proposal is updated when a professor clicks on the corresponding button and fill the form.

+1. Login as a professor
+2. Click on the "Theses" button
+3. Click on the tree dots button of a proposal
+4. Click on the "Edit" button
+...
+TODO

+### [8] Proposal - delete a proposal

+In this test we will check that the professor can delete a proposal he owns.

+...
+TODO

+### [9] Proposal - copy a proposal

+In this test we will check if the proposal is copy of a proposal is working properly.

+...
+TODO